RobertCraigie/prisma-client-py/docs/getting_started/quickstart.md

 ### Setup

 !!! note
-    I am the maintainer of the [pyright PyPI package](https://pypi.org/project/pyright/) which is a wrapper over the [official version](https://github.com/microsoft/pyright) which is maintained by microsoft
+    I am the maintainer of the [pyright PyPI package](https://pypi.org/project/pyright/) which is a wrapper over the [official version](https://github.com/microsoft/pyright) which is maintained by Microsoft.

 1) Install pyright